 - Information security, cybersecurity and privacy protection — Biometric information protection

-- ISO/IEC DIS 24760-1 [В настоящее время на стадии разработки]IT Security and Privacy — A framework for identity managementPart 1: Terminology and concepts
+- ISO/IEC FDIS 24760-1 [В настоящее время на стадии разработки]IT Security and Privacy — A framework for identity managementPart 1: Core concepts and terminology

-- ISO/IEC DIS 24760-3 [В настоящее время на стадии разработки]IT Security and Privacy — A framework for identity managementPart 3: Practice
+- ISO/IEC FDIS 24760-3 [В настоящее время на стадии разработки]IT Security and Privacy — A framework for identity managementPart 3: Practice

 - ISO/IEC WD 24760-4.4 [В настоящее время на стадии разработки]IT Security and Privacy — A framework for identity managementPart 4: Authenticators, Credentials and Authentication